This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

-I have a mug design that I sell on my Etsy store as well on royalty-based platforms.
-When an order comes in through Etsy and I get it fulfilled through Printful, I usually make a profit of about $10.
+I had a mug design that I sold on my Etsy store as well on royalty-based platforms.
+When an order came in through Etsy and was fulfilled through Printful, I usually made a profit of about $10.
 When I make a sale of this same mug on Redbubble, I make about $2.50.

-I lose about $7.50 when I sell the mug on Redbubble instead of Etsy.
+I lost about $7.50 when I sell the mug on Redbubble instead of Etsy.

-Above is an example of what I currently have my prices set to for some of my Redbubble products.
+Above is an example of some of my Redbubble prices that I change periodically.
 As you can see, it can be tricky to find that balance between having a reasonable prices that customers will pay and making enough profit margin to make it worth it.

 As you would guess, I don’t sell a lot of duvet covers…my designs aren’t really suited for duvet covers anyways, so I don’t focus on them.